phonglu-miu-edu/CS572-MWA/README.md

 ### The problem
 - We started by just the idea of creating a new project but not about the scopes of it.
 Then we struggle with the timeline is so narrow compares to so many requirements and features.
-- Lack of the resources is critical.
+- Lacking of the resources is critical.

 ### The solution
-- We managed to narrow down the scope of the project, to make it somehow good enough for presentation.
+- We managed to narrow down the scope of the project, to make it something good enough for presentation.
 - Push more time effort to the project.

 ### New things